They Like Us Politically Angry

 I hate Trump’s commitment to an “us vs. them” America, and how division is intentionally cultivated and rewarded.

 This isn’t about pretending I don’t feel anger.
+It’s about refusing to stay there.

 I could live in that rage.
 I could let it sharpen me into something perpetually reactive.